Last updated on August 2nd, 2023 at 08:13 pm

 Generally, shakes are a great way to boost your nutrient intake and get your digestive system back on track.
 Not only do smoothies help your weight loss journey, but gut health smoothies can also help with gastric issues like constipation.
 They are a great way to get the healthy ingredients your body needs to relieve constipation, such as fiber and probiotics.

-A constipation-relieving smoothie for gut health and weight loss usually consists of chia seeds, raspberries, Greek yogurt, oats, and bananas.
+Constipation-relieving smoothies for gut health and weight loss usually consist of chia seeds, raspberries, Greek yogurt, oats, and bananas.
 You can also add nuts, leafy greens, and other healthy fats to fill it more.
 You can also add wheat bran or ground flaxseed to boost your shake’s fiber.
-And if you’re looking for a flavor boost, you can add some honey, cinnamon, or nutmeg.
+And if you’re looking for a flavor boost, add some honey, cinnamon, or nutmeg.

 Try out some of these smoothies for gut health and weight loss to beat constipation:

 - Almond Butter & Banana Protein Shake(1 small frozen banana, 1 cup unsweetened almond milk, 2 tbsp almond butter, 2 tbsp unflavored protein powder, 1 tbsp ground cinnamon, 5 ice cubes, and ½ tsp sweetener of your choice if desired.)